Eden Project

 The complex is dominated by two huge enclosures consisting of adjoining domes that house thousands of plant species, and each enclosure emulates a natural biome.
 The biomes consist of hundreds of hexagonal and pentagonal ethylene tetrafluoroethylene (ETFE) inflated cells supported by geodesic tubular steel domes.
-The larger of the two biomes simulates a rainforest environment (and is the largest indoor rainforest in the world) and the second, a Mediterranean environment.
+The larger of the two biomes simulates a rainforest environment (and is one of the largest indoor rainforests in the world) and the second, a Mediterranean environment.

 The attraction also has an outside botanical garden which is home to many plants and wildlife native to Cornwall and the UK in general; it also has many plants that provide an important and interesting backstory, for example, those with a prehistoric heritage.

-There are plans to build an Eden Project North in the seaside town of Morecambe, Lancashire, with a focus on the marine environment.
+There are plans to build an Eden Project in the seaside town of Morecambe, Lancashire, with a focus on the marine environment.

 History

 The clay pit in which the project is sited was in use for over 160 years.
 In 1981, the pit was used by the BBC as the planet surface of Magrathea in the TV series the Hitchhiker's Guide to the Galaxy.
 By the mid-1990s the pit was all but exhausted.

 The initial idea for the project dates back to 1996, with construction beginning in 1998.
 The work was hampered by torrential rain in the first few months of the project, and parts of the pit flooded as it sits 15 m below the water table.

 The first part of the Eden Project, the visitor centre, opened to the public in May 2000.
 The first plants began arriving in September of that year, and the full site opened on 17 March 2001.

 To counter criticism from environmental groups, the Eden Project committed to investigate a rail link to the site.
 The rail link was never built, and car parking on the site is still funded from revenue generated from general admission ticket sales.
+A bus service links the site to St Austell railway station, on the Cornish Main Line.

 The Eden Project was used as a filming location for the 2002 James Bond film Die Another Day.
 On 2 July 2005 The Eden Project hosted the "Africa Calling" concert of the Live 8 concert series.
 It has also provided some plants for the British Museum's Africa garden.

 In 2005, the Project launched "A Time of Gifts" for the winter months, November to February.
 This features an ice rink covering the lake, with a small café-bar attached, as well as a Christmas market.
 Cornish choirs regularly perform in the biomes.